Mailbird Blog

 And the code for sent messages will look like this:

-As you can see, none of these options are easy or straightforward, nor do they actually create a convenient Outlook All Mail folder.
+As you can see, none of these options are straightforward or user-friendly, nor do they actually create a convenient Outlook All Mail folder.
 It's like trying to make parallel lines cross.
-But there is an alternative.
+But there is a much better alternative.

 An Easier and More Convenient Option to Get a Unified Mailbox

-A unified inbox is already there, in your Mailbird app.
-You just need to connect the email accounts you want to see in your inbox.
-And it saves you tons of time and effort:
+A unified inbox is already built into your Mailbird app from day one.
+You simply connect the email accounts you want to see in your inbox, and everything appears together automatically.
+This saves you tons of time and effort:

-• Easily search what you need through all your accounts.
+• Easily search what you need through all your accounts simultaneously.

 Try Mailbird, the Best Windows app to Manage Multiple Email Accounts